drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 The development of the academic course registration system for 50 users within a year will involve various costs, including hardware, software, personnel, and testing.
 The budget for this project is estimated at **RM 1,074,000**, as outlined below:

 - **Hardware Costs: RM 400,000** <br>
 This includes the cost of servers, storage, networking equipment, and other hardware required to support the system.
-This cost will vary depending on the specific hardware configuration chosen, but it is essential to ensure that the system can handle the expected number of users and data volume.
+This cost will vary depending on the specific hardware configuration chosen, but it is essential to ensure that the system can handle the expected number of users and data volumes.

 - **Software Costs: RM 150,000** <br>
 This includes the cost of licences for any third-party software required, such as operating systems, databases, and development tools.
 It also includes the cost of any software development needed for the project, such as custom modules or integrations.